-The inspiration for our Shining Cliff Gins lies right behind our Distillery – the ancient woodland of Shining Cliff Woods – from the botanicals we’ve chosen to the bottle design.
+The inspiration for our Shining Cliff Gin lies right behind our Distillery – the ancient woodland of Shining Cliff Woods – from the botanicals we’ve chosen to the bottle design.

 We wanted to create a style of gin that reflects this beautiful location, and the woodland and hedgerows we pass every day.
 And some things were destined to be, such as rosehip, which was flourishing on the roof of our once dilapidated research & development bunker.

-Our Original gin is made from 13 botanicals, which we vapour distill to capture all of the delicate flavours.
+Our Shining Cliff Original Gin is made from 13 botanicals, which we vapour distill to capture all of the delicate flavours.
 The finished result is a complex yet perfectly balanced, smooth dry gin, with a wonderful floral nose.
-Our Shining Cliff gin range also includes Citrus, Spiced and Bakewell Pud.
-We also make some limited edition, seasonal bottlings of Riverside and Winter Gin.
+Our Shining Cliff range also includes Citrus, and Spiced styles.

-The look and feel of our Shining Cliff Gin range is a reflection of the history and heritage of our unique location.
+The look and feel of our gin reflect the history and heritage of our unique location.
 The old entrance sign to the woods has influenced the bespoke bottle lettering, and the Victorian flourishes on the label give it a sense of place, linking it to the Wire Works of the 19th century in which our gin is now made.

 Shining Cliff Woods & Betty Kenny